 Another Native tale indicates lightning jetting out of the eyes of the Thunderbird when angered (during storms), and deafening cracks of thunder were produced when it flapped its mighty wings.

 As a Native American symbol of creation, the Thunderbird marks the separation between the heavens and the earth.
 Moreover, in Northwestern tribes the Thunderbird is known as the Skyamsen, and is the dominating force of all natural activity.

-In this perspective, the Thunderbird is the Creator, Destroyer and Controller of Nature and must be honored and appeased at all cost.
+In this perspective, Thunderbird meaning deals with the Creator, Destroyer and Controller of Nature and must be honored and appeased at all costs.
 This is where we see a connection to rain as the Thunderbird is the bringer of life-giving waters (so agriculture may thrive and provide to the tribe).
-Countless ceremonies are conducted in honor of the great rain-bringer as a way to insure continued food supply.
+Countless ceremonies are conducted in honor of the great rain-bringer as a way to ensure continued food supply.

-The Eagle is often a Native American symbol that represents the Thunderbird.
-I've heard stories of various Native clans of the Great Lakes regions using Eagle feathers in headdresses and ritual dances as a personification of the great Thunderbird.
-In this way shapeshifting/animism/shamanic journeying is facilitated.
+So, the Eagle is often a Native American symbol that represents the Thunderbird.
+I’ve heard more stories of various Native clans of the Great Lakes regions using Eagle feathers in headdresses and ritual dances as a personification of the great Thunderbird.
+In this way shape-shifting/animism/shamanic journeying is facilitated.

 Perhaps the most breath-taking specimen of the Thunderbird symbol is atop traditional Totem Poles of the Pacific Northwest Coast (Alaska, Oregon and Washington in the USA and the NW coast of Canada known as the British Columbian province).
 The more familiar native Nations of this region include: Tlingit and Haida.

 In the sacred circles of wisdom among these NW coastal tribes, the Thunderbird perches regally atom Totem Poles to denote ultimate status – an ascended emblem of power and supreme chief among the Native pantheon of natural spirit energies.